McKathlin/to-do-list/README.md

 # to-do-list
-A to-do list, created as part of The Odin Project curriculum.
+A to-do list app, created as part of The Odin Project curriculum.